-Here are the mentors that participate in the Brandes RISE Mentorship Program.
-We’ve provided synopses of their professional background and Q&A to amplify the experience and motivation they will bring to program participants.
+We’ve provided synopses of their professional backgrounds and a Q&A to amplify the experience and motivation they bring to the program.

 Bryan Barrett is a Director, Investments Group and a Senior Analyst on the Industrials and Financial Institutions Research Teams.
 He covers companies in the global capital goods and commercial services industries, as well as global banks, insurance, holding companies and capital-market firms.
 Mr. Barrett is a member of the Small-Cap Investment Committee and ESG Oversight Committee.
 Additionally, he is an Advisory Board Member of The Brandes Center at the Rady School of Management, UC San Diego.
 He is a limited partner of the firm’s parent company.